Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Experiments

 \section{Experiments}

 Here we show empirically that (1) sparsity-aware initialization improves gradient flow at initialization for all methods, and achieves higher generalization for networks without \gls{batchnorm}, (2) the mask updates of \gls{dst} methods increase gradient flow and create new negative eigenvalues in the Hessian; which we believe to be the main factor for improved generalization, (3) lottery tickets have poor gradient flow, however they achieve good performance by effectively re-learning the pruning solution, meaning they do not address the problem of training sparse \glspl{nn} in general.
 Our experiments include the following settings: LeNet5 on MNIST, VGG16 on \imgnet~ and ResNet-50 on \imgnet{}.
-Experimental details can be found in \cref{sec:experimentaldetails}\footnote{Implementation of our sparse initialization, Hessian calculation and code for reproducing our experiments will be open sourced with the final version.
+Experimental details can be found in \cref{sec:experimentaldetails}\footnote{Implementation of our sparse initialization, Hessian calculation and code for reproducing our experiments can be found at \url{https://github.com/google-research/rigl/tree/master/rigl/rigl_tf2}.
 Additionally we provide videos that shows the evolution of Hessian during training under different algorithms in the supplementary material.}.